Captured: salespersons' time and attention

 When you have all those toys to play with, you get jaded.
 Learning as usual brings out a yawn, as people skip to the next look-alike course.
 Our strategy to capture what little extra time salespeople have is to marry cool Sony branding, to the cool of the tech, to cut-to-the-chase sales advice.

-That's been the key to So
+That's been the key to Sony's message being seen by salespeople.

 We build our modules sitting inside the learners' heads.
 We create a learning experience that pulls them into what it's like to sell Sony products.
 We don't just cover the features, we wrap them up in the kind of conversation salespeople can use with customers.
 Given a successful approach to emulate, they're ready to sell immediately.
 Going past the 'what'—to the 'so what'—makes developing great sales skills much, much easier.